Tim Barker

 MSc MRICS FAAV ASAg

-Tim Barker is a Chartered Rural Surveyor and Director of Wreyland Rural Planning, a specialist consultancy dedicated to securing robust and practical planning outcomes for clients across the rural sector.
-He is a Professional Member of the Royal Institution of Chartered Surveyors, a Fellow of the Central Association of Agricultural Valuers, and an Advisory member of the Society of Agriculture, combining formal professional standing with broad experience in rural land, development, and valuation.
+Tim Barker is a Professional Member of the Royal Institution of Chartered Surveyors, a Fellow of the Central Association of Agricultural Valuers, and an Advisory Member of the Society of Agriculture, combining formal professional standing with broad experience in rural land, development, and valuation.

-Beyond professional practice, Tim serves operationally with the Severn Area Rescue Association, contributing to search and rescue, flood response, and specialist river operations across the Severn catchment.
-He lives in Cheltenham with his wife, Natalie, and their young daughter, India.
-Family life, public service, and professional duty together reflect an enduring commitment to stewardship, continuity, and the long-term resilience of rural places.
+Beyond professional practice, Tim serves operationally with the Severn Area Rescue Association, supporting search and rescue and flood response across the Severn catchment.
+He lives in Cheltenham with his wife Natalie and their daughter India.

 Jonathan Scott-Smith